nathanlane/industrialpolicyclass/README.md

 *********

-## Schedule of Main Lectures.
+## Schedule of Main Lectures
 The main class each week will consist of a two-hour lecture.
 Lectures will usually be broken into two topics or so.
 Please note that the lectures may cover additional papers and omit some of those on the list.
-Each lecture will also have its own list of references, which I will give at the end of each set of lectures.
+Each lecture will also have its own list of references, which I will provide at the end of lecture slides.

 If you are in doubt about what reading to do, please ask me.
 If you track the required readings, you will be set.
 I will try to post slides and/or notes after the lectures.